History of animation: Bosko

 Bosko was created in 1927 by Hugh Harman and Rudolf Ising, specifically with talkies in mind.
-They were still working for Disney at the time, but they left in 1928 to work on the Oswald the Lucky Rabbit cartoons at Universal for about a year, and then produced Bosko, the Talk-Ink Kid pilot in May 1929 to shop for a distributor.
-They signed with Leon Schlesinger productions and started the Looney Tunes series for Warner Bros. in 1930.
-Bosko was the star of 39 Warner Bros. cartoons before Harman and Ising took Bosko to MGM after leaving Warner Bros..
+They were still working for Disney at the time, but they left in 1928 to work on the Oswald the Lucky Rabbit cartoons at Universal for about a year, and then they produced Bosko, the Talk-Ink Kid pilot in May 1929 to shop for a distributor.
+They signed with Leon Schlesinger Productions and started the Looney Tunes series for Warner Bros. in 1930.
+Bosko was the star of 39 Warner Bros. cartoons before Harman and Ising took Bosko to MGM after leaving Warner Bros.
 After two MGM cartoons, the character received a dramatic make-over that was much less appreciated by audiences.
 Bosko's career ended in 1938.

 1930s: Color, depth, cartoon superstars and Snow White

 While the global economy suffered under the Great Depression through the 1930s, animation continued to flourish.
 Early color processes came into use, along with the use of the multiplane camera.
 In 1937, Snow White debuted in theatres—the first full-length traditionally animated feature film.